How we keep your LinkedIn account safe

 The default caps

 The weekly cap is what the algorithm sees.
 We turn it into a daily budget by dividing across the campaign’s active days.
-Per default, that is five business days, so ~16 invites and ~16 messages a day per sender.
+For a Basic or unknown account on five active days, that works out to about 24 invites and 20 messages a day per sender.
 Hit the daily ceiling and the queue waits until tomorrow.
 We never cram a day to clear a backlog.

 The 14-day warmup

 The most underrated thing in the safety stack.
-When you connect a sender, Funkel reads the connection date and treats the account as “warming up” for the first fourteen days.
+When a sender makes its first successful outbound send through Funkel, the account enters warmup for fourteen days.
 During warmup, the daily budget is scaled by a factor that ramps from 20% on day zero to 100% on day fourteen.

-We added this because new accounts that immediately run 16 invites a day are the ones LinkedIn flags first.
-A warmed account at 16 invites a day looks normal.
-A seven-day-old account at 16 invites a day does not.
+We added this because new senders that immediately run at their full daily cap are the ones LinkedIn flags first.
+A warmed sender operating inside its budget looks normal.
+A brand-new sender sprinting on day one does not.

 Jitter between sends